On this page:

-Students who have completed both their academic residence requirements and passed their departmental PhD qualifying examinations may hold up to a maximum of a 6/5 time teaching fellowship for the academic year, not to exceed a 4/5 time appointment in any one term.
-Students teaching more than 6/5 are considered teaching assistants and must register as on leave of absence rather than in residence.
+Students who have completed both their academic residence requirements and passed their departmental PhD qualifying examinations may serve as a TF for a maximum of six standard sections for the academic year, not to exceed four standard section appointments in any one term.
+A standard section of teaching is defined as a section compensated using teaching rate B (formerly referred to as .2 FTE; see page 36 of the HGSU-UAW collective bargaining agreement).
+Students teaching more than six standard sections are considered teaching assistants and must register as on leave of absence rather than in residence.

-Students who have NOT completed their academic residence requirements and who have not passed their departmental PhD qualifying examinations may hold up to a maximum of a 2/5 time teaching fellowship in any given semester.
+Students who have NOT completed their academic residence requirements and who have not passed their departmental PhD qualifying examinations may serve as TFs for up to a maximum of a two standard sections in any given term.
+Please note:

-- Ordinarily, no graduate student may hold a teaching fellowship for more than four academic years, regardless of whether the appointment is for one or two terms within the same year.
-Students who teach 3/5 each year for four years may accumulate as many as 24 “term ﬁfths.”
-Students who have taught fewer than 16 “term ﬁfths” in four years will be permitted to teach a ﬁfth and sixth year up to the total of 16 “term ﬁfths.”
+- Ordinarily, no graduate student may hold a teaching fellowship for more than four academic years, regardless of whether the appointment is for one or two terms within the same year; students who have taught fewer than 16 standard sections in four years will be permitted to teach a ﬁfth and sixth year up to the total of 16 standard sections.

 - In general, these time limits apply to any combination of teaching at Harvard and outside the University.
 Students are expected to use good judgment in accepting additional employment that might delay their academic progress.

-- Ordinarily, first year students receiving stipends are not eligible to teach.
-With the exception of certain natural science departments, students who receive a stipend in their second year are also not permitted to teach.
+- With the exception of certain natural science departments, first- and second-year students are not ordinarily permitted to teach.

 - be proﬁcient in English;